TheITCrowdRMIT/TheITCrowdRMIT.github.io/README.md

 **Aditya  (s3733790)**
 - **Personal website**: https://aditya-dutta.github.io

+**Background**- I was born and brought up in India.I actually used to live in the most liveable city in India called Pune which is a huge part of my life.I used to go to school at “The Bishop’s CO-ED School” which was regarded as the best school in the city and then for Junior College,I went to “The Lexicon International School” where I have spent some of the best days of my life.

+**Hobbies**- I love Tennis,I am a huge Rafael Nadal fan.I am pretty good at the sport along with many other sports as well like Football,Cricket and Table Tennis along with great passion for Pool and Monopoly.

+**Interest in IT**- My interest in IT is too learn and understand how things work.We are all living in a tech-savvy world and so it's really important to understand and know what is happening everyday rather than just living blindly all the time.
+My interest in IT started when I first wrote a program in Java BlueJ in the ninth grade.It really took me by surprise that the simple code that I wrote could produce vast results.

+**IT Experience**- I had a 12th grade project in which my topic was to create a java program for an Airline Ticket booking system which was also backed up by SQL and I did a pretty decent job considering my group mates were no help at all and I should have charged them.

 **Sophie  (s3742024)**
 - **Personal website**: https://sophiesha.github.io

+**Background**- I moved to Australia 8 years ago after I finished my Bachelor degree of management in China.
+In the new country I became an early childhood educator and I enjoyed my work so much, but unfortunately I had to change my career direction due to my recent unexpected back injury.
+So I decided to come back to university to study something that has more potential job opportunities in future.

+**Hobbies**- I am a self taught artist.
+I have been learning drawing, watercolor painting for a couple years.
+In the past year I also started to learn piano through home tutor and YouTube videos.
+Recently, I began to design and make my own leather products, so far I already made myself a nice leather purse, a handbag and a backpack and plenty of other leather presents for my family and friends.

+**Interest in IT**- I am interested in developing mobile applications with good UI/UX design that can make our everyday life more efficient and convenient.
+I chose RMIT as my university because I believe that RMIT is a great place to do IT related studies as it has very good reputation in Australian IT industry.
+During the study at RMIT, I expect to learn heaps of up-to-date IT knowledge and useful programming skills, and eventually become a real IT professional in the industry.

+**IT Experience**- Except the basic computer and internet knowledge, I don't really have much experience in IT.
+I am a fresh beginner in this industry.

 **Wenshuo  (s3729628)**
 - **Personal website**: https://yukiwang3729628.github.io

+**Background**- My Nationality is Chinese and I can speak in two languages, English and Mandarin.
+I did my foundation program in Eynesbury College, Diploma of Commerce in Griffith College and currently I am pursuing Bachelor of IT at RMIT University.

+**Hobbies**- I used to be a professional aerobic gymnast when I was in high school, and I achieved ‘national level athlete’ title in China.
+Occasionally I would do some volunteer jobs that organised by Australian churches as a dance coach to help with training children.I am really interested in skin care and beauty treatment, so I enrolled in the cert III of Beauty Service as my part time course.
+I have been studying towards it currently in order to gain more professional skills and improve myself.

+**Interest in IT**- My parents both are engaged in the IT industry.
+They had a great influence on me, as they often tell me IT tips and interesting things when they work at home.
+That is the primary experience of IT for me.
+The subtle influence of the family environment sparked my interest of IT, and that is the main reason why I chose information technology as my major in university program.

+**IT Experience** -  In my high school, I have completed lots of technology related tasks that include making PPT for presentation, publishing advertisements and organizing activities on our student website.
+I’m familiar with using Microsoft officework, CSS, Wix,Photoshop, WordPress and Adobe Illustrator.

 **Denise  (s3719547)**
 - **Personal website**: https://denbp.github.io

+**Background**- I'm an Australian citizen, but I was actually born and raised in the Philippines till I was 9.
+This is my first year at RMIT and at university in general.
+I'm actually quite a huge gamer and it is one of my motivators.
+I also love writing narratives.
+I love creating worlds and characters and storylines to see how everything and everyone grows.
+My imagination runs wild!

+**Hobbies**- As someone who’s passionate about video games, of course I’d play them a lot.
+I also like trying on different styles of makeup and costume-making.
+I also like photography and video filming.

+**Interest in IT**- I’ve always been interested in IT especially video games because I’ve been surrounded with technology from an early childhood and my mother worked at an I.T-based university.
+My love of both technology and video games got me to try out I.T and programming, and I would love to learn more and have it in my skill set, since I know it will be very useful for my dream job.

+**IT Experience**- I’ve played around with HTML plenty of times before, usually for adjusting website layouts.

 **Thanh  (s3743935)**
 - **Personal website**: https://thanhq1024.github.io

+**Background**- I am Vietnamese/Chinese Australian.
+I was actually born in Saigon, Vietnam, and moved to Australia in the year 2000, so I’ve been living in Australia as a citizen for the past 18 years.
+This is my first year at RMIT, though I came from doing the Bachelor of Psychology (Honours) at Monash University the previous year, switching from studying psychology to studying IT.

+**Hobbies**- My hobbies include playing badminton on weekends, building plastic model kits of ‘Gundam’ mecha-robots, and playing video games whenever I can!
+(Have to shorten the growing stack of games somehow, right?)

+**Interest in IT**- If there had to be an interest for me in IT, it would have to be software development.
+I have always been interested in IT, since video games were, and still are a big part of my life.
+The actual reason that I wanted to go into IT was mainly derived from being in my year 12 software development class.
+Something about the way that my teacher at the time, Mr. Cooper, taught the class, and realizing how much fun coding was to me.

+**IT Experience**- Apart from taking Software Development as a year 12 unit, other experience I have in IT is next to nothing, having only taken a class in HTML & CSS, and whatever I have learnt so far studying the Bachelor of Information Technology here at RMIT University.